 NIPS 2018 Call for Tutorials

-Note that a NIPS tutorial should not focus exclusively on the results or tools of the presenters or their organizations.
+Note that a NeurIPS tutorial should not focus exclusively on the results or tools of the presenters or their organizations.
 Instead, a tutorial should provide a balanced overview of an area of research.

 Each accepted tutorial will be approximately two hours long.
 We anticipate that there will be nine tutorials, with sets of three running in parallel.

-We discourage tutorial topics that overlap heavily with tutorials presented at NIPS or ICML in the past few years.
+We discourage tutorial topics that overlap heavily with tutorials presented at NeurIPS or ICML in the past few years.

 Proposals should be no more than four pages in 12 point font submitted in PDF format.
 Each proposal should be clearly structured to provide the following information: